beatwad/kaggle_tips/ICR/README.md

 * ✅ Ensemble TabPFNs with different number of ensembles in settings - doesn't work
 * ✅ Try to do different RandomUnderSample for every model
 * ✅ TabPFN, as all transformers, may be sensitive to uninformative features.
 And this dataset has a lot of them.
 Try to drop features one-by-one and check if TabPFN performance increases
-* ⏺ Real class balance on the LB seems to be 1:3, use it in your model
-* ⏺ Try to find out LB feature distribution
-* ⏺ Try different number of folds; 11 folds - LB slightly decreases, 15 folds - LB increases
-* ⏺ Try different number of models
-* ⏺ Try RandomOverSampling from the same imblearn library
-* 🟦 Delete outliers using AdjustedScaler from adjdatatools
+* ✅ Delete outliers using AdjustedScaler from adjdatatools
-* 🟦 Make submission without clipping outliers
+* ⏺ Try train of full train dataset and validate on best model LB results
-* 🟦 Try to set different class weights on inference, and check if score is changed.
+* ⏺ Try to set different class weights on inference, and check if score is changed.
 If it is - we can fit our models to this class distribution
 * 🟦 Try KNN-imputing.
 Or don't use imputation at all?
 * 🟦 Ensemble TabPFN with LGBM, CatBoost, XGBoost, KNN, LinReg and AutoGluon
 * 🟦 Add DNN, optimize it's architechture